evanseitz/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm Evan Seitz, a Computational Postdoctoral Fellow at the [Simons Center for Quantitative Biology](https://www.cshl.edu/research/quantitative-biology/) at [Cold Spring Harbor Laboratory](https://www.cshl.edu/).
-My work focuses on interpreting deep neural networks trained on genomic data, with an emphasis on uncovering the regulatory mechanisms encoded in DNA sequence.

-I'm the developer of [**SQUID**](https://github.com/evanseitz/squid-nn) and [**SEAM**](https://github.com/evanseitz/seam-nn), two explainable AI methods for understanding what deep neural networks (DNNs) are learning from functional genomics data.
-SQUID interprets *cis*-regulatory mechanisms using surrogate models and was published in [*Nature Machine Intelligence*](https://www.nature.com/articles/s42256-024-00851-5).
-SEAM explores how genetic variation reshapes those mechanisms.
-I recently presented SEAM at the [ICLR Generative and Experimental Perspectives for Biomolecular Design (GEM) Workshop](https://openreview.net/forum?id=PtjMeyHcTt) with a preprint currently in preparation for journal submission.
+I'm a computational biologist working at the intersection of machine learning, regulatory genomics, and structural biology.
+I recently joined [InstaDeep](https://www.instadeep.com/) as a Research Scientist, where I focus on advancing genomics using genomic large language models (gLMs) and other AI-driven approaches.

-Previously, I completed my PhD at [Columbia University](https://www.columbia.edu/) with Nobel laureate [Joachim Frank](https://joachimfranklab.org/), where I developed geometric machine learning and explainability frameworks to reveal conformational heterogeneity in cryo-EM protein structures.
-Across both molecular and genomic systems, a central theme in my work is using machine learning — and rigorous interpretation — to make sense of biological complexity.
+As a postdoctoral fellow at [Cold Spring Harbor Laboratory](https://www.cshl.edu/) with Drs.
+Peter Koo and Justin Kinney, I developed two explainable AI frameworks—[**SQUID**](https://github.com/evanseitz/squid-nn) and [**SEAM**](https://github.com/evanseitz/seam-nn)—for uncovering cis-regulatory mechanisms in genomic deep neural networks.
+Previously, I completed my Ph.D. with Nobel laureate [Joachim Frank](https://joachimfranklab.org/) at [Columbia University](https://www.columbia.edu/), where I developed geometric machine learning and explainability frameworks to reveal conformational heterogeneity in cryo-EM protein structures.

-Before my scientific career, I worked professionally in animation and communication, including a collaboration with [Dr. Jennifer Aaker](https://www.gsb.stanford.edu/faculty-research/faculty/jennifer-aaker) to direct and animate a series of educational videos based on research conducted at Stanford University, which premiered at the [Future of StoryTelling Summit](https://futureofstorytelling.org/) in NYC.
-I continue to enjoy visual storytelling—especially when designing figures and communicating results.
-Outside of science, I enjoy hiking, biking, tennis, and board games with friends and family.
+My work is driven by a deep curiosity about nature, and how to leverage learning systems to extract meaning from biological complexity.
+I'm always open to conversations around research, collaboration, or industry roles at the intersection of AI and biology.

 This site serves as a hub for my work, ideas, and ongoing projects in computational biology and machine learning.
 You can download my: